-I’ve always been fascinated by the California missions and wrote a post about a trip I took to Mission San Juan Capistrano and the Los Rios Historical District.
+I’ve always been fascinated by the California missions and wrote a post about a trip I took to Mission San Juan Capistrano and the Los Rios Historic District.
 In another post, I talked about the beginning of the California wine industry, which started at Mission San Fernando and San Gabriel in Los Angeles.
 On an episode of my podcast, 2 Boomer Broads (our podcast) did a show with Maggie Espinosa who walked over 800 miles to all of the California Missions.
 It’s a fascinating story.
 Be sure to listen in.

 Other things to do in historic Sonoma

 Sonoma Plaza is surrounded by cafes, shops, and wonderful old buildings.
 A row of barracks, built in 1836, stands beside the mission and was used by the army, under the command of General Vallejo, to protect the area from the Russian invasion that never happened.
-Other old buildings in historic Sonoma include The Blue Wing Inn (pictured below) and The Toscano Hotel.
+Among the old buildings in historic Sonoma are The Blue Wing Inn (pictured below) and The Toscano Hotel.

-Make sure to stop at the visitor’s bureau
+Make sure to stop at the Sonoma Visitor’s Bureau

 In the center of Sonoma Plaza is the City Hall building built in 1846, and alongside it is the Sonoma Valley Visitor’s Bureau.
 We were glad we walked in there because they gave us stickers for a 2 for 1 wine tasting that we took advantage of later that day.
 We also got directions to the Vallejo Estate.
 In addition to commanding the troops at the barracks, General Vallejo oversaw the secularization of the mission.
 The town of Vallejo, near San Francisco Bay, is named after him.
 You can take an easy ferry ride from Vallejo to the San Francisco wharf.